SamuelEarl/samuelearl/src/routes/blog/technical-interviews/good-bad-ugly/+page.svelte.md

-# Technical Interviews: The Good and The Bad & Ugly
+# Technical Interviews: The Good, The Bad & The Ugly

 I recently failed a technical interview in epic fashion and I didn't even care.
 (Well, that's not entirely true.
 I was bothered by the format of the interview, but I didn't mind that I failed the interview.)
 The following are my feelings about technical interviews.